 What you need to know

-We are committed to stewarding strong relationships with the local Nations through ongoing communication and partnership development.
+We are committed to building strong relationships with the local Nations through ongoing communication and partnership development.

 The City recognizes our systemic foundation in colonialism, white supremacy, and racism.

 We are humbled by the continuous efforts and action of the communities most impacted by systemic racism.

 We recognize our responsibility to meaningfully respond to this leadership and commit to both dialogue and action to address racism and inequities in our city.